-Curtis Harrington, best known as the director of numerous stylized horror films, died on Sunday evening, May 6, at his Hollywood Hills home.
-Harrington had never fully recovered from a stroke he suffered in 2005.
-He was 80.
+Curtis Harrington, best known as the director of numerous stylized horror films, died at age 80 on Sunday evening, May 6, at his Hollywood Hills home.

 Born in Los Angeles on Sept.
 17, 1926, Harrington grew up in Beaumont, Calif.
 His first cinematic endeavors were amateur films he made while still a teenager.
 One of those, the 16mm Fragment of Seeking, acquired a certain reputation in the ensuing years.